-Portfolios managed by Castle may consist of one or all of the following: individual equities, bonds, variable annuities, mutual funds, exchange-traded funds, CDs, alternative investments, REITs, and separately managed accounts.
+Portfolios managed by Castle may consist of one or all of the following: individual equities, bonds, variable annuities, mutual funds, exchange-traded funds (ETFs), CDs, alternative investments, REITs, and accounts managed by third-party Separate Account Managers with specific or specialized strategies.
 Variable annuities and mutual funds will be selected on the basis of any or all of the following: the fund's performance history, the industry sector, the track record of the fund manager, investment objectives and the overall management philosophy and fee structure.

 Portfolio weighting between funds and market sectors will be determined by each client's IPS.
-Depending upon the risk tolerance and needs of the client, Castle may recommend the use of options (i.e. covered calls or protective puts).
+Depending upon the risk tolerance and needs of the client, Castle may recommend the use of options (i.e., covered calls or protective puts).
 Clients will have the opportunity to place reasonable investment restrictions at any time based on risk tolerance.
-Individual ownership of assets remains with the client at all times, with brokerage accounts normally custodied at Schwab, TD Ameritrade Institutional and iShares (529-plans).
+Clients may impose restrictions on investing in certain securities or types of securities (such as a product type, specific companies, specific sectors, etc.).
+Individual ownership of assets remains with the client at all times, with brokerage accounts normally custodied at Schwab and iShares (529-plans).
 We currently have two retirement plans custodied at Nationwide and Ascensus, at the client's request.
-We will use Equity Institutional, Millennium Trust and NuView IRA as custodians for non-standard IRA assets.
+We will use Equity Institutional, Millennium Trust and Vantage Retirement Plans as custodians for non-standard IRA assets.

 Castle seeks to provide that investment decisions are made in accordance with the fiduciary duties owed to its accounts and without consideration of Castle's economic, investment, or other financial interests.
-We shall attempt to avoid, among other things, investment trading practices that systematically advantage or disadvantage certain client portfolios We shall seek fair and equitable allocation of investment opportunities/transactions among our clients to avoid favoring one over another over time.
+We shall attempt to avoid, among other things, investment trading practices that systematically advantage or disadvantage certain client portfolios.
+We shall seek fair and equitable allocation of investment opportunities/transactions among our clients to avoid favoring one over another over time.

-In the below process, each client is led on a path towards helping them seek long-term financial success:
+In the process below, each client is led on a path towards helping them seek long-term financial success:

 The personalized attention each client receives combined with a strong client-advisor relationship is what helps build the foundation to our success.
-Our goal with each client is to meet their long-term financial objectives through a multidisciplinary approach.
-With principles of safety and soundness at the heart of every client relationship, Castle Wealth Management is able to continue leading its clients to a path of long-term financial success.
+Our goal with each client is to meet their long-term financial objectives through a multi-disciplinary approach.
+With principles of safety and soundness at the heart of every client relationship, Castle is able to continue leading its clients to a path of long-term financial success.